5,923 Shares in Kellogg (NYSE:K) Acquired by Contravisory Investment Management Inc.

 Analyst Upgrades and Downgrades

 A number of research analysts have recently commented on K shares.
 JPMorgan Chase & Co. reiterated an “underweight” rating and set a $67.00 price target (up from $64.00) on shares of Kellogg in a report on Wednesday, June 22nd.
-Credit Suisse Group upped their price target on Kellogg to $72.00 in a report on Tuesday, August 9th.
-Morgan Stanley boosted their price objective on Kellogg from $69.00 to $72.00 and gave the company an “equal weight” rating in a research report on Thursday, July 14th.
-UBS Group cut Kellogg from a “buy” rating to a “neutral” rating and lowered their price objective for the company from $81.00 to $74.00 in a research report on Thursday, July 7th.
-Finally, Citigroup boosted their price objective on Kellogg from $83.00 to $87.00 and gave the company a “buy” rating in a research report on Wednesday, June 22nd.
+Citigroup upped their price target on Kellogg from $83.00 to $87.00 and gave the stock a “buy” rating in a report on Wednesday, June 22nd.
+Credit Suisse Group boosted their price objective on Kellogg to $72.00 in a research report on Tuesday, August 9th.
+Deutsche Bank Aktiengesellschaft lowered their price objective on Kellogg from $74.00 to $72.00 and set a “hold” rating on the stock in a research report on Wednesday, June 22nd.
+Finally, UBS Group cut Kellogg from a “buy” rating to a “neutral” rating and lowered their price objective for the company from $81.00 to $74.00 in a research report on Thursday, July 7th.
 Two research analysts have rated the stock with a sell rating, seven have issued a hold rating and two have issued a buy rating to the company.
 Based on data from MarketBeat, the company presently has a consensus rating of “Hold” and a consensus price target of $71.20.

 Insider Buying and Selling at Kellogg